TwinLizzie/NGnoidTV/NGNUITY.md

 People seem to have more respect for those who commit Suicide than those who simply drop out of the system.
 Those people are so reliant on validation from the system - they will fight to their deaths in order to defend it.

 We've already seen it with the downfall of the r/Antiwork movement.
-Those people seem to almost be [ashamed] of the things they believe in, to the point of actively watering down everything that comes out of their mouths.
+They seemed to almost be [ashamed] of the things they believe in, to the point of actively watering down everything that comes out of their mouths.

 Frankly - the only thing worth dying for would be to put an end to this nightmare.
 Better dead than Red.
 Better dead than Blue, for the matter.